-6.5 Function-Compatibility or Function-Subtyping for Functions
+6.5 Function-Compatibility or Function-Subtyping for Functions and function subtype of are synonyms and used interchangeably):

 [Functions may be called with either named or positional arguments, and thus both the name and order is significant.
 If a function is redeclared, see section 7.3, any new arguments must have defaults (and be at the end) in order to preserve the meaning of existing calls.]